DavidAlexanderMoe/Spotify_and_SoundCloud_Playlist_to_WAV_Folder/README.md

 git clone https://github.com/DavidAlexanderMoe/spotify_playlist_to_mp3_folder
 ```

-Alternatively, you can clone this repository, open a terminal session and navigate to this folder, using `cd`.
+Alternatively, you can clone this repository directly from github, then open a terminal session and navigate to this folder, using `cd`.

 ```bash
 cd spotify-to-mp3-python/